ibm-cloud-docs/watson-assistant/backup-data.md

     ```
     {: codeblock}

-1. After you complete the auto-retrain all job, you must revert the number of `REPLICAS` to the original numbers:
+1. After you complete the auto-retrain-all job, you must revert the number of `REPLICAS` to the original numbers:

     ```bash
       oc patch temporarypatch ${INSTANCE}-clu-training-replicas -p '{"metadata":{"finalizers":[]}}' --type=merge -n ${PROJECT_CPD_INST_OPERANDS}